datastaxdevs/workshop-sql-to-nosql-migration/README.md

 ## THE END

 Whoohoo!
 Congrats on making it to the end.
 While this workshop just touches on this process from a pretty high level hopefully it gives you an idea of the kinds of things you need to do and where to start.
 To learn more about what you can do with DSBulk take a look at the docs [**HERE**](https://docs.datastax.com/en/dsbulk/doc/dsbulk/reference/dsbulkCmd.html).
-Also, don't forget that you can use Astra to experiment and play around with your data model for **FREE** well within the limits of the $25 monthly credit.
+Also, don't forget that you can use Astra DB to experiment and play around with your data model for **FREE** well within the limits of the $25 monthly credit.